Plant DetailShow Menu

 This plant is problematic, and alternatives should be considered.
 Please see the suggestions in the left-hand column or see this video created by Charlotte Glen as part of the Plants, Pests, and Pathogens series.

+Callery pear is a large, dense, pyramidal, woody, broadleaf, deciduous tree in the rose family (Rosaceae) that was introduced from Asia and is invasive in North Carolina, as well as in other southeastern United States.
 The genus name, Pyrus, is Latin for pear.
-The epithet, calleryanna, is in honor of an Italian, Joseph M. M. Callery, who was a missionary to China and botanical collector.
-He brought 2,000 plants to the Paris Museum of History including this species
+The epithet, calleryanna, is in honor of Joseph M. M. Callery, an Italian who was a missionary to China and botanical collector.

 Quick ID Hints:

-• buds are elongate, wooly, and gray-pubescent
+• The buds are elongate, wooly and gray-pubescent.

 VIDEO Created by Homegrown featuring Jeana Myers, Horticulture Extension Agent for NC State Extension